Westbriar Civic Association Constitution

 Sec.
-1. Officers of the Association and Zone Representatives shall be elected by the general membership at a General Membership Meeting for terms of four years, with said Meeting taking place in September or October.
-All members who live in Westbriar and in good standing shall be eligible to vote in, or to appear on the ballot or to hold office.
+1. Officers of the Association and Zone Representatives shall be elected by the general membership at a General Membership Meeting for terms of four years, with the said meeting taking place in September or October.
+All members who live in Westbriar and in good standing shall be eligible to vote in or to appear on the ballot or to hold office.

 Sec.
 2. A Nominating and Elections Committee shall be appointed by the Board of Directors for the purpose of carrying out the procedures described herein.

 Sec.
 3. The Board of Directors, at its discretion, may nominate a slate of officers for the positions of President, Vice President, Secretary, and Treasurer, and eight Zone Representatives.
 Notice of the meeting and nomination of a slate, if any, shall be given to all members as far in advance of the meeting date as practical and no less than thirty days.
 Said notice shall also announce that nominations for said positions by the general members will be received by the Nominating and Elections Committee.